Gluing foam with foam bonding adhesives

 Hot melt adhesive for foam bonding

 Application: Hot melt glue is almost predominantly applied by spray unless the solid share is reduced to about 75% allowing for a liquid state of matter.
-The liquidized hot melt adhesives can be rolled onto the substrate.
+The liquidized hot melt foam adhesives can be rolled onto the substrate.

-Beneficial characteristics of foam bonding glue
+Beneficial characteristics of foam bonding adhesive

-- Non yellowing: where the visual aspects play an important role, it is paramount that the adhesive does not start yellowing when time passes, but retains its original color.
+- Non yellowing: where the visual aspects play an important role, it is paramount that the foam adhesive does not start yellowing when time passes, but retains its original color.

 Example: adhesives for upholstery in furniture making.